python-medikit/medikit/README.rst

   * You're a grown man, right?

+* Is it stable / production ready?

+  * Not really relevant to this project, as it's more a development tool than something you'll use in operations.
+However, please note that on some points and until version 1.0, we will tune things and change the way it works to find the most flexible way to operate.
+Thus, if you relly on a specific implementation, updates may break things.
+The good news is that you'll be able to review changes using `git diff --cached`, and either rollback or report issues saying how much you're disappointed (and why, don't forget the why, please).

 * Can I contribute?

   * Yes, but the right vs wrong choices decision is up to us.
 Probably a good idea to discuss about it (in an issue for example) first.

+* Can you include feature «foo»?

+  * Probably, or maybe not.
+Come on github issues to discuss it, if we agree on the fact this feature is good for a lot of usages, your patch will be welcome.
+Also, we're working on a simple way to write "feature plugins", so even if we don't agree on something, you'll be able to code and even distribute addons that make things work the way you like.

+* Do you support python 3?

+  * It's the plan, but unfortunately, not for now.